faz320/MBAsuperwomen/index.md

 #### ESG and Financial Risks
 **Table 6** below shows the regression analysis using financial risks as a dependent variable and the average of 10-year observations of a subset of 154 firms dataset as the input data.

-All four ESG related scores were found **significant** in the regression models - the overall ESG, environmental and government disclosure scores (p<0.05).
+All four ESG related scores were found **significant** in the regression models - the overall ESG, environmental and governance disclosure scores (p<0.05).
 Therefore, we **accept our hypothesis 4** that ESG factors have a significant correlation with corporate credit risks, measured by default risk.

 Interestingly, the governance factors have a slightly negative correlation to corporate credit risks, while the other social factors, environmental factors and overall ESG have slightly positive impacts.